hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 Each domain can point to its own identity source.
 For example, LDAP, MySQL, can be identity sources.

-**Note:** Domain management is currently not available using the Helion OpenStack v1.1 Horizon-based user dashboard.
+**Important:** Domain management is currently not available using the Helion OpenStack v1.1 Horizon-based user dashboard.
 This initial implementation is targeted at sysadmins and developers interested in creating and deploying Domains for initial proof of concept deployments.
-Domain support is currently only available through the [CLI](http://docs.openstack.org/cli-reference/content/keystoneclient_commands.html) and [API](http://api.openstack.org/api-ref-identity-v3.html).
+Domain support is currently only available through the [OpenStack CLI](http://docs.openstack.org/cli-reference/content/openstackclient_commands.html) and [API](http://api.openstack.org/api-ref-identity-v3.html).
 No domain information is currently visible in the Horizon-based dashboard and users assigned to a domain will not be able to login to Horizon.

 To use Keystone v3 in Horizon, for example to use LDAP, you can manually change the settings.
 See [Configuring Horizon for Keystone v3](/helion/openstack/services/identity/configure/) for instructions and important restrictions.

+Regardless of the backend used (LDAP or MySQL), domain management is currently not available using the Helion OpenStack v1.1 Horizon-based user dashboard.

 ### Administrators ### {#admins}